-Dr. Ai Kawakami is a research scientist who studies music and emotion.
+Dr. Ai Kawakami is a research fellow of Japan Society for the Promotion of Science who studies music and emotion.

 She completed her PhD from the Tokyo University of the Arts with the highest honors in 2013.

 Dr. Kawakami has an interest in why we listen to sad music from the viewpoints of not only music psychology but also neuroscience and cognitive science, and she does have actual experience in this regard, having won the most difficult piano competition in Japan.